Just when you think we’ve hit rock bottom…the bar keeps getting lowered.

 But what Party City has done has me floored…jaw hanging on the floor, fists of rage flying through the air kind of floored.
 First, take a look at this video (Dude note: This is shot from my phone…explanation below):

-(Dude note on 01/23.
+Dude note on 01/23.
 Party City had YouTube remove my recording of the ad from YouTube.
-Nice.)
+Nice.
+But lookie what I found?
+Watch it here.

 This piece of crap is a current AD on NATIONAL TV that Party City is running.
 Over 20 people have sent it to me privately today and it’s already raised a serious stir in the community.
 And who am I not to add a little to the mix.